-Employees in the classified service of the City of Minneapolis will be entitled to leave with full pay for actual illness, temporary physical impairment, or illness in the immediate family, or quarantine.
-Sick leave will be granted in accordance with the provisions of this rule or in accordance with the provisions of a collective bargaining agreement, where the contract specifies otherwise.
-(CSC 3/14/02) (CSC 2/24/09)
+Employees in the classified service of the City of Minneapolis shall accrue sick leave at a rate of one day per month not to exceed 12 days per calendar year.
+Employees will be entitled to use accrued sick leave for actual illness, or illness of a family member.
+Sick leave will be granted in accordance with the provisions of this rule.
+(CSC 3/14/02) (CSC 2/24/09) (CSC 8/27/13)

-The word "illness" as it occurs in this rule is understood to include bodily disease or injury or mental affliction, whether or not a precise diagnosis is possible, when such disease or affliction is, in fact, impairing.
-Other factors defining sick leave are as follows: (CSC 2/24/09)
+The words “ill” or "illness" as they occur in this rule include temporary physical impairment, bodily disease or injury or mental affliction, whether or not a precise diagnosis is possible, when such disease, injury or mental affliction is, in fact, impairing.
+Other factors defining sick leave are as follows: (CSC 2/24/09) (CSC 8/27/13)

 A. Ocular and Dental

 Necessary ocular and dental care of the employee will be recognized as a proper cause for granting sick leave.